frictionlessdata/frictionless-py/docs/guides/introduction-guide.md

-Now it's even worse, but regarding data validation errors, the more, the better, actually.
-Thanks to the metadata, we were able to reveal some critical errors:
+Now it looks even worse – but with data validation errors, more can actually be better.
+Thanks to the metadata, we've been able to reveal some critical errors:
 - the bad data types, i.e. `Ireland` instead of an id
 - the bad relation between `id` and `neighbor_id`: we don't have a country with id 22